-Generate Tag Database Using: This property specifies the origin of the tag name used when automatically generating a tag database.
-Options include Physical Channel Number and Device Tag Name.
+Generate Tag Database Using: Specify the origin of the tag name used when automatically generating a tag database.
+Options include Physical Channel Number and Device Tagname.
 The default setting is Physical Channel Number.
 Descriptions of the options are as follows:

 - Physical Channel Number: When selected, the driver will generate tag names based on the channel number of an item.
-For example, "CH001" or " CH001_alarm1". - Device Tagname: When selected, the driver will generate tag names using the tag name returned by the device for a channel.
+For example, "CH01" or "CH01 alarm1". - Device Tagname: When selected, the driver will generate tag names using the tag name returned by the device for a channel.
 For example, "Flow" or "Flow_alarm1".